About Liposuction Recovery

 There is a lot of confusion about what liposuction is and what are the different types of liposuction.
 This confusion extends beyond patients as many surgeons have difficulty keeping up with all the different terms that are used to describe the operation.
 At its very core liposuction is simply removing fat from under the skin.
 In its basic form a surgeon will place numbing fluid under the skin directly into the fat to be removed.
 Once the numbing fluid has set in and the adrenaline or epinephrine (chemical used to limit bleeding) the surgeon will remove the fat using a cannula (looks like a straw) connected to a vacuum machine.
 This is the simple basis of liposuction.
 The problem with liposuction is this sense is that it does not provide the patient with the best result or easiest liposuction recovery.
 All different types of machines have been created to help with the liposuction surgery.
 Initially surgeons tried different types of energy machines to help melt the fat.
 The idea is that if the fat is melted it will come out with less effort from the surgeon and thus would be less traumatic for the patient.
 The earliest types of energy were laser and ultrasound.
 Laser was also known as smart lipo.
 The phrase smart lipo was just the branded name of the laser.
 It worked well but has fallen out of favor for newer liposuction equipment.
 Currently I feel the best way to do the procedure is to melt the deep fat using acoustic or ultrasound energy with the VASER platform.
 After the numbing fluid has been placed under the skin into the fat I go through the same incision with the ultrasound device and melt the deep fat.
 Think taking a stick of butter and putting it in the microwave.
 This should ideally be done in the deep fat.
 The idea is to remove the deep fat and leave fat under the skin so the patient heals with a smooth naturally lean look.
 I will use a power assisted liposuction device to actually remove the fat.
 I do this for a number of reasons.
 First because the cannula vibrates at the end I do not have to work hard at all to remove the fat.
 This means I can use very small cannulas meaning smaller incisions and scars and I no longer have to move my arm back and forth aggressively.
 Liposuction used to look like rock bands now it should looks like a symphony.
 Many surgeons will not get this device because it is very expensive but I feel that since I specialize in liposuction it is important that at every step of the process we have the best device possible.
 Once the fat is removed I will usually add something to ensure the skin will remain tight.
 The most advanced technology available is plasma technology.
 Plasma is actually ionized helium and acts like a cold flame.
 This device can be placed under the skin through the same small incision the VASER and the PAL was placed.
 All of this will contribute towards your liposuction recovery.
 The more energy used the more swelling and thus the more actively involved your surgeon needs to be in your liposuction recovery process.

 Recovery from liposuction surgery can be an emotional journey.
 My staff and I understand this and take it very seriously.
-Most patients are very excited when the book surgery and naturally get nervous as the day approached.
+Most patients are very excited when they book their surgery and naturally get nervous as the day approaches.
 Immediately after surgery people have a sense of euphoria.
-When the swelling kicks in (the bigger the procedure the more swelling) this is when the emotional or psychological aspect of liposuction recovery becomes important.
+When the swelling kicks in (the bigger the procedure the more swelling) the emotional or psychological aspect of liposuction recovery becomes important.
 People may actually look larger than when they went into surgery during the first week.
-This is 100% normal and we will walk you through this.
-Some patients get worried and feel a bit guilty for having taken time , energy, and resources away from their families.
+This is 100% normal and our staff will walk you through this.
+Some patients worry or feel guilty for having taken time, energy, and resources away from their families.
 Again, this is 100% normal in liposuction recovery.
 For this reason we have added aromatherapy and meditation to our lymphatic massage therapy program.
-Early in the healing phase our world renown lymphatic massage specialist will see you in a cool calm environment for a scientifically proven gently rhythmic massage to remove the swelling and scar tissue.
+Early in the healing phase our world-renown lymphatic massage specialist will see you in a cool calm environment for a scientifically proven gently rhythmic massage to remove the swelling and scar tissue.
 At the same time we have instituted data proven aromatherapy and meditation breathing techniques to help calm you.
 Most patients will do well and immediately get back to their daily lives but I think its important for people to know that we are here for them and have all the resources necessary to help them through their unique healing pathway from liposuction.

 We will also help the healing process by using the best possible compression garments available.
 Marena medicals patented 4-way stretch fabric ensures comfortable fit and superior medical-grade compression.
 These garments last longer and retain their shape, staying softer and more comfortable through extended wear.
 Marena brands are FDA registered, ISO certified, and made in the USA with our exclusive patented fabric.
 The compression garment will be on for one to four weeks depending on the number of liposuction areas during your liposuction recovery.
 Our massage therapist also has a number of special gadgets, garments, oils, devices to help with any lump or bump that may come up during the healing process.